The Masada Snake Path is one of the most iconic hikes in Israel and one that is steeped in history.

 - Good walking shoes (and not the flip flops/toms I have a tendency to hike in – these ones would be a much better option!)

 - Water (a good recommendation is 1-1.5l on the way up and down, but you can refill your water bottle at the top so no need to carry too much)

 - Entry Fee: 28 NIS (adult) and one-way cable car rides (starting at 8 am) cost 29 NIS if you don’t fancy walking back down.

 - Sunscreen – particularly for the climb down and after the sun has risen, it gets hot(ter) very quickly.

-- Breakfast/Snacks – Whilst you can get coffee on the way at the 15 minute rest stop, there will be nowhere open to buy any form of food.
-So grab a breakfast worthy snack to put in your bag the night before; think a muesli bar or piece of fruit but it can totally be cookies if you like – there’s no judgement here – and snack your way to the top of Snake Path.
+- Breakfast/Snacks – Whilst you can get coffee on the way at the 15-minute rest stop, there will be nowhere open to buy any form of food.
+So grab a breakfast worthy snack to put in your bag the night before; think a muesli bar or piece of fruit but it can totally be cookies if you like – there’s no judgment here – and snack your way to the top of Snake Path.